volvo-cars/automotive-media-sample/README.md

 Checkout the [Volvo Cars Developer Portal](https://developer.volvocars.com/android-automotive/) for more information on creating apps for cars.

-Once everything is setup, simply clone this repository, build and run the app on the target emulator.
+Once everything is set up, simply clone this repository, build, and run the app on the target emulator.